About Altona Lacrosse

 Altona Lacrosse Club History

-In 1964 Mal Taylor, the coordinator of a of a local junior competition, encouraged a group of players from Newport to form an Under 16 team and the Altona Lacrosse Club was born.
+In 1964 Mal Taylor, a lacrosse legend, coordinated a local junior competition, and encouraged a group of players from Newport to form an Under 16 team and the Altona Lacrosse Club was born.

 The club’s initial ground was at Ford Reserve, Altona and this was followed by relocation to Cresser Reserve and then onto Kim Reserve as the club built its player base before finally settling into rooms at Bond Reserve in the late 1960s, where the club fielded a senior team for the first time.